Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Conclusions

 Searching telescopic observations from the pre-Sputnik era for unidentified luminous and reflecting objects is a novel approach to searching for the existence of technosignatures in proximity to Earth.
 It is vital, however, that these searches work from datasets that have been independently validated to represent true optical transients.
 In our critique of \cite{villarroel2025aligned} and \cite{bruehl2025transients}, we have pointed out issues with replicability stemming from ambiguous definitions of datasets, as well as issues related to analyses and reported results, many of which arise from a lack of specific and comprehensive validation.
 In summary, we offer the following list of conclusions.

 \begin{enumerate}

-\item We conducted a review of optical transient searches in photographic plates, in the context of historical searches for the optical counterparts of Gamma Ray Bursts (GRBs).
+\item {\it Important previous work not addressed}: We conducted a review of optical transient searches in photographic plates, in the context of historical searches for the optical counterparts of Gamma Ray Bursts (GRBs).
 Following two decades of work, even tentative identification of optical flashes required close microscopic analysis of glass plates, which \cite{villarroel2025aligned} did not perform.
 This and preceding work \citep{villarroel2021exploring,villarroel2022glint,solano2022discovering,solano2024bright} have not heeded the primary lessons from this literature.
 If robust criteria for identifying optical flashes in archival plates are eventually identified, this leaves the problem of how to rule out alternative sources of optical flashes such as astronomical fast transients and flashing lights on aircraft.

-\item We have noted discrepancies between the definitions and uses of datasets of Selected POSS1-E Features (SPFs) in \cite{solano2022discovering} and \cite{villarroel2025aligned}.
-In searching for SPFs that are not likely to be plate artifacts, digitization artifacts, or catalog objects, \cite{solano2022discovering} discarded 98.1\% of dataset $S$ ($N = 298,165$), leaving just 5,399 SPFs in $R$.
-In spite of this, \cite{villarroel2025aligned} analyzed the set $S$ and subsets comprising roughly 35\% of $S$ (the subsets $V$ ($N=107,875$) and $V^{\prime}$ ($N=106,339$)); \cite{bruehl2025transients} focused entirely on the set $V$.
-Based on \cite{solano2022discovering}, $R$ is the only subset of $S$ that may contain genuinely unidentified features, and hence the only one that potentially contains the optical transients that are of interest for technosignature searches.
-But as mentioned, $R$ itself requires validation by microscopic inspection of individual SPFs \citep{greiner1990discrimination} if a robust set of criteria for identification of optical flashes can be established.
-If other datasets derived from \cite{solano2022discovering} are to be used for technosignature searches, then it is essential to explain why the filtering in \cite{solano2022discovering} was overzealous.
+\item {\it Ambiguous dataset definitions}: We have noted discrepancies between the definitions and uses of datasets of Selected POSS1-E Features (SPFs) in \cite{solano2022discovering} and \cite{villarroel2025aligned}.
+In searching for SPFs that are not likely to be plate artefacts, digitization artefacts, or catalogue objects, \cite{solano2022discovering} discarded 98.1\% of dataset $S$ ($N = 298,165$), leaving just 5,399 SPFs in $R$.
+In spite of this, \cite{villarroel2025aligned} analysed the set $S$ and subsets comprising roughly 35\% of $S$ (the subsets $V$ ($N=107,875$) and $V^{\prime}$ ($N=106,339$)); \cite{bruehl2025transients} focused entirely on the set $V$.
+Based on \cite{solano2022discovering}, $R$ is the subset of $S$ least likely to contain confounding objects and artefacts, and hence the one most likely to contain genuinely unidentified features.
+However, as mentioned, $R$ itself requires validation by microscopic inspection of individual SPFs \citep{greiner1990discrimination} if a robust set of criteria for identification of optical flashes can be established.
+In addition, before any dataset derived from \cite{solano2022discovering} is used for technosignature searches with statistical methods, the sources of noise in these datasets must be researched, understood, and statistically characterised, and precise hypotheses must be defined.

+\item {\it Manual evaluation of unidentified SPFs}: We performed a manual review of 10\% of the images of SPFs in set $R$, finding that 4-5\% appear to be obvious artefacts or catalogue stars with high proper motion, despite the extensive filtering in \cite{solano2022discovering}.